 The presence of blood in the urine is usually related to kidney or urinary tract problems, however it can also happen following intense physical activity (which usually resolves in less than 24 hours).
 In women, blood in the urine can also be related to menstruation, which is not a cause for concern.

-The main causes for blood in urine are:
+The main causes of blood in the urine include:

-- How to identify: Some blood-thinning medication, such as warfarin or aspirin, can cause blood to appear in the urine, especially in elderly patients.
+Some anticoagulant medication, like warfarin or aspirin, can cause blood in the urine, especially in older adults.

 Blood in urine during pregnancy

-Blood in urine during pregnancy is usually caused by a urinary tract infection.
-However, the blood may originate in the vagina and mix with the urine, indicating more serious problems such as placental abruption, which should be treated as soon as possible to prevent harming the fetus.
+Blood in the urine during pregnancy is usually caused by a UTI.
+However, the blood can come from the vagina and mix with the urine.
+Vaginal bleeding can indicate more serious problems, like placental abruption, which require immediate assessment to ensure maternal and fetal health.

 When to go to the doctor

-To identify the cause of the blood in the urine, your doctor may order diagnostic tests, such as ultrasound, CT scan, or cystoscopy.
+To identify the cause of urine in the blood, the doctor may order testing like an ultrasound, CT scan or cystoscopy.